 Placemats are fun to use in the kitchen to decorate your table.
-This video and photo tutorial will show you how to make simple reversible placemats that are customizable to any decor.
+Our easy placemat pattern, video, and step-by-step free tutorial will show you how to sew reversible placemats customizable to any decor.

-These simple quilted placemats would make great gifts for the holidays and can be made very quickly.
-This quilted placemat pattern is a wonderful beginner sewing project to teach kids or adults how to sew.
+A set of placemats would make a wonderful for the holidays.
+A set of 4 or 6 placemats with matching cloth napkins can be made quickly.
+This easy project is a wonderful beginner sewing project to teach kids or adults how to sew.

 Want napkins to go with the placemats?
 Try our simple cloth napkin tutorial.

-Read on or watch our video tutorial on how to make this Quilted Placemat Pattern.
-We have many suggestions for quilting the placemats so look below for photos of many different options.
+Read or watch our video tutorial on making this Quilted Placemat Pattern.
+We have many suggestions for quilting the placemats, so look below for photos of many options.

 Disclaimer: This post may contain affiliate links.
 We make a small commission on sales through the affiliate links, at no extra cost to you.
 Thank you in advance for your purchase and your support!
 Please see our full Affiliate